 What are drones used for:

-Historically drones were mostly used for military purpose.
+Historically, drones were used for military purposes only.
 The very word drone was associated with terror and fear.
-But now the question what are drones used for has a very long and interesting answer.
-Although still drones are primarily used for entertainment and photography but are finding new applications almost every day.
-Still, there are a lot of unanswered questions about drones but their popularity is increasing at a rapid pace.
+However, now the question “what are drones used for” has a very long and interesting answer.
+Although still drones are primarily used for entertainment and photography these flying robots are finding new applications almost every day.
+Still, there are a lot of unanswered questions about drones, but their popularity is increasing at a rapid pace.
 Australia is at the forefront of drone development and making regulations for these flying machines.
 Other countries very keen to embrace this technology include US and UAE.
-Some of the main applications of drones include the following:
+Some of the primary applications of drones include the following:

 1. Aerial imagery